Intellon/File-Compare/README.md

 - **Delimiter Selection for CSV Files**: Choose delimiters for each CSV file individually.
 - **Column Mapping**: Map columns from the base file to columns in the comparison file, even if they have different names.
 - **Comparison of Multiple Criteria**: Select multiple columns for a more precise comparison.
+- **Show Only Non-Matching Entries**: A recent update allows filtering to display only entries from the base file that are not present in the comparison file.
 - **Error Handling**: The application includes enhanced error checks and provides clear error messages.
 - **Responsive Design**: The user interface adapts to different screen sizes, making it usable on mobile devices as well.
 - **User-Friendly Design**: Colors and styling ensure a clear and user-friendly application.